MES Architecture: System Layers and Hierarchy

 - Modules:

-- Inventory Management: Tracks raw materials, WIP, and finished goods.
+- Inventory Management: Tracks raw material use, WIP, and finished goods.

 3. Integration Layer

-- Function: Facilitates communication between MES and shop floor systems (SCADA, PLCs, IoT).
+- Function: Facilitates communication between MES and systems such as SCADA, PLCs, and IoT-enabled devices.

 - Key Responsibilities:

-- Translates high-level production orders into machine-level instructions.
+- Translates high-level work orders into machine-specific instructions.

 4. Shop Floor Layer